vertexproject/synapse/docs/synapse/devguides/devops_docker.rst

     vertexproject/synapse-cryotank:master

     # Two tag images are shown as an example.
-    # Each git tag has an associated docker image made for it.
+    # Each git tag has an associated Docker image made for it.
     vertexproject/synapse-aha:v2.28.1
     vertexproject/synapse-axon:v2.28.1
     vertexproject/synapse-cortex:v2.28.1